 Appeal of the GRP findings:

-Within 15 calendar days, either the grievant or the respondent may appeal the GRP findings and recommendations, if any, to the Chancellor using the Grievance Appeal Form (Word 44KB).
+Within 15 calendar days, either the grievant or the respondent may appeal the GRP findings and recommendations, if any, to the Chancellor using the Grievance Appeal Form ( a copy of which is attached in Appendix 2).

 The Chancellor will have 30 calendar days from the time it is received to act on the appeal.
 If the Chancellor needs more time, then the Chancellor shall provide reasons and a new estimated time via a letter to all parties (grievant, respondent, GRP, Oversight Committee representative).
 If the Chancellor does not act within 30 calendar days and does not provide such a letter, the decision of the GRP becomes final.